pulumi/docs/content/blog/simple-serverless-programming-with-google-cloud-functions-and-pulumi/index.md

 ---
 title: "Simple Serverless programming with Google Cloud Functions and Pulumi"
 authors: ["cyrus-najmabadi"]
-tags: ["serverless", "GCP"]
+tags: ["GCP/Knative/Cloud Functions", "GCP"]
 date: "2019-04-10"

-description: "Serverless has never been simpler than it is with Pulumi + Google Cloud Functions.
+summary: "Serverless has never been simpler than it is with Pulumi + Google Cloud Functions.
 In just a few lines of code, you can serve a simple HTTP API, respond to a pubsub topic or uploads of new objects to a storage bucket, and more.
 Learn how to fit these together to make a real-world cloud application."
 ---

 Pulumi lets you create, deploy, and manage Google Cloud applications and